 Depreciation.
-A deduction is allowed for depreciation of the trust's or estate's depreciable assets, other than an asset with a cost of less than M 50, for which the cost is treated as an expense.
+A deduction is allowed for depreciation of your depreciable assets, other than an asset with a cost of less than M 50, for which the cost is treated as an expense.
 The rules for calculating depreciation are as follows: